awsdocs/iam-user-guide/doc_source/list_amazoncloudwatchsynthetics.md

 # Actions, resources, and condition keys for Amazon CloudWatch Synthetics<a name="list_amazoncloudwatchsynthetics"></a>

+**Tip**
+This page is moving to a new location on November 16, 2020\.
+Please update your bookmark to use the new page at [https://docs\.aws\.amazon\.com/service\-authorization/latest/reference/list\_amazoncloudwatchsynthetics\.html](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazoncloudwatchsynthetics.html)\.

 Amazon CloudWatch Synthetics \(service prefix: `synthetics`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.

 References: